DJZake/UseLess_Project/ReadME.md

 11. **Reasons to Procrastinate** 💤💅: Need an excuse to *not be productive*?
 We gotchu.
 This page serves up *very valid* reasons to keep procrastinating like a *pro* 😌.

 12. **Dummy URL Shortener** 🔗✂️: Want a shorter link?
 Too bad.
 This tool will take your link and give you a *longer*, pointless URL.
 Because why make things easy?

+13. **Useless Calculator ➕🌀➖💫: Ever wanted a calculator that does absolutely nothing?
+Look no further!
+The Useless Calculator is a sleek, stylish, non-functional addition to your desktop.**

 ---

 **NEW:** **Undeniable Yes or No Page** 👉💌